opsdroid/opsdroid/README.md

   https://opsdroid.github.io/ for more information.

 Options:
-  --gen-config          Print an example config and exit.
-  -v, --version         Print the version and exit.
-  -e, --edit-config     Edit configuration.yaml
-  -l, --view-log        Open opsdroid logs
   --help             Show this message and exit.

+Commands:
+  config   Subcommands related to opsdroid configuration. logs     Open opsdroid logs with your favorite editor and exits. start    Start the opsdroid bot. version  Print the version and exit.
 ```

 ## Contributing